Girlfriend (Icona Pop song)

-"Girlfriend" is a song by Swedish synthpop duo Icona Pop.
+"Girlfriend" is a song by Swedish synth-pop duo Icona Pop.
 It was released worldwide on 4 June 2013 as a digital download, except for Sweden where it was released on 7 June.
 The song was written by Icona Pop and Marcus "Mack" Sepehrmanesh and produced by Stargate, co-produced by Caweh Passereh, Mark Knight and James Reynolds.
 The song interpolates the lyrics from Tupac Shakur's "Me and My Girlfriend".